Xs1sTz/Xs1sTz/README.md

 # Xs1sTz
+### About Me
+I’m currently focused on learning cybersecurity and programming, with a strong interest in algorithms, encryption, and hashing systems.

-### Hi Im Xs1sTz
+### Hobbies
-I'm currently learning cybersecurity and programming learning algorithms and encryption, hashing systems i enjoy coding and i enjoy sharing i usually code stuff that i dont find boring, so i will not upload very much softwares as much as i will upload 'tiny' programs that are usefull, mostly in cybersecurity, i will upload more mini programs and from time to time i will upload major programs that take me more time
+I enjoy coding and sharing my work, especially creating projects that are engaging and non-repetitive.

+### Profile Overview
+Most of my uploads will be small, practical programs centered on cybersecurity.
+Expect frequent mini-programs and, occasionally, larger projects that require more time to develop.

+##### **Note**: My intentions are educational and personal fun.
+I create these programs for learning purposes and to help others with the same goal. **I do not condone or support any form of unethical hacking.**

+### Good Luck
-i hope you find my repos useful and i hope they will help you on your journey of coding and cybersecurity!
+I hope you find my repositories useful and that they help your path in coding and cybersecurity!

 #### maininfo.py
 ```python